-[&]quot;Who goes?" he whispered.
+"Who goes?" he whispered.

-[&]quot;Greensheve," came the reply, in tones similarly guarded.
+"Greensheve," came the reply, in tones similarly guarded.

-[&]quot;What want ye?" asked Dick.
+"What want ye?" asked Dick.

-alone to watch it; for even as I lay on my belly on the wall I saw men prowling in the dark, and heard them whistle softly one to the other."
+"The house is watched, Master Shelton," returned the outlaw.
+"We are not alone to watch it; for even as I lay on my belly on the wall I saw men prowling in the dark, and heard them whistle softly one to the other."